ripx80/site/content/posts/05-nftables-router.md

-maybe you have notice the **mtu = 1380** setting and you know that the default mtu size is normaly 1500 bytes. the reduced mtu is due to the overhead of wireguard but this is a separate story (comming soon). remember i use a git-crypt encrypted meta.nix file for ip addresses and other confidential stuff so you must replace the meta values with your ip addresses and public wg key.
+maybe you have notice the **mtu = 1380** setting and you know that the default mtu size is normaly 1500 bytes. the reduced mtu is due to the overhead of wireguard but this is a separate story (comming soon).

 ### nat - vpn restricted